Shangwee/ESD-T8/SImpleService/Prescriptions/Prescriptions.md

-prescriptionID INT AUTO_INCREMENT PRIMARY KEY, patientID INT NOT NULL, doctorID INT NOT NULl, medicine VARCHAR(255) , quantity INT NOT NULL, instructions TEXT, datetime DATETIME
+prescriptionID INT AUTO_INCREMENT PRIMARY KEY, patientID INT NOT NULL, doctorID INT NOT NULl, medicine JSON

+In medicine
+each medcine include
+- medicineID
+- medicineName
+- quantity
+- instruction

 *instructions*
 1. do to the prescripton folder